pdffiller/pdffiller-nodejs-api-client/README.md

 npm i git://github.com/pdffiller/pdffiller-nodejs-api-client.git --save
 ```

-### Quick getting started steps
+## Usage
 Require module and init one.
-You can require PDFfiller module as a singleton and use it in anywhere your app:
+You can require PDFfiller module as a singleton and use it in anywhere your app, or require constructor and use it:

 ```
 const PDFfiller = require('pdffiller-nodejs-api-client').PDFfiller;
 ```

-Or
+Or using ES6:
 ```
-import { PDFfiller } from 'pdffiller-nodejs-api-client';
+import { PDFfiller, PDFFillerConstructor } from 'pdffiller-nodejs-api-client';
 ```